 There’s a lot to consider when planning for retirement or determining “what next” when you reach a stage in your life where you are considering making the move to a retirement village or aged care facility.
-Attwood Marshall Lawyers Property & Commercial Lawyer, Andrea McGarry, discusses the latest updates on the aged care industry and the investment being made by the Government to give older Australians the safe and secure retirement and care they deserve.
+There have been recent updates on the aged care industry and the investment being made by the Government to give older Australians the safe and secure retirement and care they deserve.

 As we age there are many things we need to consider.
 Planning for the future is imperative to ensure that your best interests are looked after and that you are able to achieve your retirement goals and live the safe and comfortable life you want.